Donders-Institute/staff-scientists/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Analysis software issue
-about: Create a report to help us improve
+about: I have a problem with a particular software
 title: ''
-labels: unconfirmed,bug
+labels: unconfirmed,software
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of the issue.

 **To Reproduce**
 Steps to reproduce the behavior: